 dpa is an independent news agency that belongs to the German media.
 Our partners are also our customers and they pay for these news stories.
 They pay so we can continue providing these stories from around the world.
 Simply put, news is expensive.
 Keeping editors in more than 100 countries working independently, without prejudice and reliably costs money – and dpa does not accept invitations or contributions.
 Our customers pay for the right to distribute these news stories.
 This is why you won’t find news stories here.
 You’ll find them with our customers and for a first insight, you can read the international top stories on www.dpa-international.com.

-We work in 60 German bureaus, fact checking, researching, interviewing sources, following developments and analyzing from more than 100 different cities around the world.
+We work in 54 German bureaus, fact checking, researching, interviewing sources, following developments and analyzing from almost 100 different cities around the world.
 All to create comprehensive news stories, features and backgrounds.

 We are professionals who write texts, shoot photos, design graphics, save audio clips, produce videos and build websites.

 We develop tools and programs to deliver objective news to our clients as quickly as possible.

 We are the sales team who ensures our customers’ needs are met and dpa is marketed.

 We are technicians who ensure that everything makes it to our customers effortlessly and on time.

 And we are the administration whom none of the others could work without.

 We are dpa.

 Furthermore, dpa’s clients are heterogeneous, which makes it impossible to align with various interest groups.
 It is a fundamental tenant of journalism that we tell good stories and provide facts, but allow readers to draw their own conclusions.